GoogleChrome/lighthouse-ci/docs/getting-started.md

 Add your token to your CI with the environment variable `LHCI_TOKEN`.
 Alternatively, you can pass it to `upload` with the `--token` flag:

 ```
-lhci upload --serverBaseUrl="https://your-lhci-server-url.com" --token="$LHCI_SERVER_TOKEN"
+lhci autorun --upload.serverBaseUrl="https://your-lhci-server-url.example.com" --upload.token="$LHCI_SERVER_TOKEN"
 ```

-Note that this token is only semi-secret.
-Anyone with HTTP access to the server will already be able to view and create data on the server as it is unauthenticated.
+This token is only semi-secret in `0.3.x`.
+Anyone with HTTP access to the server will already be able to view and create data as it is unauthenticated.

+**NOTE:** If you run a matrix of environments in your tests, make sure you only run `lhci autorun` _ONCE_ per build.
+The Lighthouse CI server will only accept a single upload per hash and future attempts to upload data for that hash will be rejected.